Unlocking the Benefits of Value Engineering in Construction

 macro, cogwheel, gear

-Value engineering is a systematic approach that has been transforming the construction industry since its inception in 1947 by Larry Miles at General Electric.
-This method aims to improve project value by providing essential functions at the lowest cost while maintaining quality, performance, and safety.
+Value engineering is a systematic approach that has revolutionised the construction industry since its introduction in 1947 by Larry Miles at General Electric.
+This method improves project value by delivering essential functions at the lowest cost, while maintaining quality, performance, and safety.

-The application of value engineering in construction projects has led to remarkable cost savings and increased project value, making it an indispensable part of the construction process.
+Its use in construction has resulted in significant cost savings and enhanced project value, making it an important part of the process.

 Definition and History